Suboxone addiction treatment should start right after the person experiences the first symptoms of addiction.

 - Support groups

-- Special classes where you can learn about addiction from the experts
+- Special classes where one can learn about addiction from the experts

 After the completion of the rehabilitation program, they expect the patient to: